lynnfaraday/aresmush.com/tutorials/config/plugins.md

 ### extras

 This is set when you install extra plugins.
-You may need to manually edit it if you remove an extra.
+You may need to manually edit it if you remove one.

 ### optional_plugins